Inheritance law in Pakistan: Inheritance law

-Denial of inheritance rights to women
+Prevention of denial of inheritance rights to women

 The West Pakistan Muslim Personal Law also known as Shariat Act 1962 and Muslim Family Law Ordinance of 1961, protect the rights of legal heirs.
-However, there is no specific law in the Constitution that serves to strictly prevent denial of inheritance rights to women.

 According to the Section 498-A of the Prevention of Anti-Women Practices Act of 2011 (Criminal Law Amendment), depriving women of inheriting property by deceitful or illegal means shall be punished with imprisonment which may extend to a time period of ten years but not less than five years.
 The convicted person may be fined of one million rupees and imprisoned at the same time.

 Pakistan has also ratified several international conventions promoting gender equality such as the Convention on the Elimination of all Forms of Discrimination Against Women CEDAW and International Labor Organization ILO core convention 100 on equal remuneration for women.

 While the Islamic and municipal law promise equal rights to women, the societal practice makes no such guarantee.
 A survey conducted in January 2017 and released in a press release by the non-governmental organisation AGHS Legal Aid Cell, 80 percent of women reported not getting their legal share in inheritance.

 The denial and inaccessibility of property share to women is highest in Balochistan, as restriction on selection of profession is 66 percent, selection of spouse 77.1 percent, freedom of traveling 66.13 percent, problem in keeping contacts with others 64.97 percent and the denial of the right to inheritance is 100 percent.
 In Balochistan, no inheritance for women exist where especially male offspring are part of the family.
 There have also been incidents of male relatives using force or resorting to murder, when their female relatives approach a court of law to claim their share in inheritance or refuse to give up their legal rights.
 Courts in Pakistan have been upholding the rights of women to inherit property; however, very few cases are actually brought to the notice of courts.